Bankruptcy Information Sheet 1

 - Prescribed forms under the Regulations

-1.1 Proceedings to make someone a bankrupt are commenced by filing with the Court an application called a Creditor’s Petition (using Form B6 of the Bankruptcy Rules.
-By filing a petition, sometimes referred to as presenting a petition, a creditor is applying to the court for an order that the estate of a debtor be sequestrated, making that debtor a bankrupt (see: s 43(2) of the Bankruptcy Act). of the In such proceedings, the creditor is referred to as the 'applicant' and the debtor as the 'respondent'.
+1.1 Proceedings to make someone a bankrupt are commenced by filing with the Court an application called a creditor’s petition (using Form B6 of the Bankruptcy Rules).
+By filing a petition, sometimes referred to as presenting a petition, a creditor is applying to the Court for an order that the estate of a debtor be sequestrated, making that debtor a bankrupt (see: s 43(2) of the Bankruptcy Act).
+In such proceedings, the creditor is referred to as the ‘applicant’ and the debtor as the ‘respondent’.

-2.2 Before presenting a Creditor’s Petition, the applicant creditor may consider conducting a search of the National Personal Insolvency Index (NPII) to ensure the debtor is not already a bankrupt.
+2.1 Before presenting a creditor’s petition, the applicant creditor may consider conducting a search of the National Personal Insolvency Index (NPII) to ensure the debtor is not already a bankrupt.
 The NPII is a public record of personal insolvency proceedings and administrations in Australia (including a record of bankruptcies, accepted debt agreements, and Part X arrangements) maintained by the Official Receiver under the Bankruptcy Act.
 There is a fee for a NPII search.
 More Information on the NPII is available online at the Australian Financial Security Authority (AFSA) website.

 3.2 Section 40(1) of the Bankruptcy Act provides for the different ‘acts of bankruptcy’ that a debtor may commit.
 The most common act of bankruptcy relied upon by a creditor is a debtor’s non-compliance with a bankruptcy notice that has not been set aside by the Court (see: s 40(1)(g) of the Bankruptcy Act).

-3.4 A creditor may apply to the Official Receiver to issue a Bankruptcy Notice addressed to a debtor if certain requirements under s 41 of the Bankruptcy Act are satisfied.
-Relevantly, the creditor must have obtained a final judgment or order against the debtor for an amount of at least $5,000, and the execution of that judgment or order must not have been stayed or enforcement suspended.
+3.4 A creditor may apply to the Official Receiver to issue a bankruptcy notice addressed to a debtor if certain requirements under s 41 of the Bankruptcy Act are satisfied.
+Relevantly, the creditor must have obtained a final judgment or order against the debtor for an amount of at least $10,000, and the execution of that judgment or order must not have been stayed or enforcement suspended.
 The judgment must be no more than 6 years old.

-3.5 A Bankruptcy Notice must be in accordance with the form prescribed by the Bankruptcy Act and Regulations (s 41(2) of the Bankruptcy Act).
-The prescribed form is Form 1 in Schedule 1 to the Regulations (reg 4.02).
+3.5 A bankruptcy notice must be in accordance with the form prescribed by the Bankruptcy Act and Regulations (s 41(2) of the Bankruptcy Act).
+The prescribed form is Form 1 in Schedule 1 to the Regulations (reg 9).

-3.7 Once a Bankruptcy Notice has been issued by AFSA, the creditor must serve on the debtor a copy of the Bankruptcy Notice and the final judgment on which the Bankruptcy Notice is founded.
-The creditor has 6 months to effect service of the Bankruptcy Notice, unless an application is made to AFSA to extend that period (reg 4.02A).
-The requirements for service, including substituted service, are set out in reg 16.01 of the Regulations, s 309(2) of the Bankruptcy Act, and rule 3.01 of the Bankruptcy Rules.
+3.7 Once a bankruptcy notice has been issued by AFSA, the creditor must serve on the debtor a copy of the bankruptcy notice and the final judgment on which the bankruptcy notice is founded.
+The creditor has 6 months to effect service of the bankruptcy notice, unless an application is made to AFSA to extend that period (reg 10).
+The requirements for service, including substituted service, are set out in reg 102 of the Regulations, s 309(2) of the Bankruptcy Act, and rule 3.01 of the Bankruptcy Rules.
 The case law makes it clear that the onus of proving service of a bankruptcy notice lies with a creditor and that the standard of proof is a strict one.

 (a) Where service is effected by hand or by delivery, the 21 day compliance period is usually calculated from the date the document was handed to the debtor or delivered.